cassidyjames/cassidyjames.github.io/gamepi.md

 ## Configure RetroPie

-Since the software cannot be distributed with GamePi, there are a few optimization steps to get the most of it.
+Since the software cannot be distributed with GamePi (and thus be pre-optimized by me), there are a few optimization steps to get the most of it.

 To get started, connect your GamePi to an HDMI display and power.
 It should automatically start up.
 Be patient, it takes a few minutes the first time.